johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

 ---
-title: "I listened to every Eurovision 2015 entry, so you don't have to"
+title: "I listened to every Eurovision 2015 entry, so you don’t have to"
-excerpt: "Save yourself the 120 minutes it takes to listen to all 40 of this year's Eurovision entries; I've done the hard work, so you don't have to."
+excerpt: "Save yourself the 120 minutes it takes to listen to all 40 of this year’s Eurovision entries; I've done the hard work, so you don’t have to."
 layout: eurovision
 image: /posts/eurovision.png
 permalink: /2015/04/20/eurovision-first-listens